ch-stark/argocdpoliciesblog/blog.md

 ![OpenShift-Hardening](images/openshifthardening.png)

-8. You have the possibility to configure how often checks should be evaluated considering the current status of an evaluated
+8. You have the possibility to configure how often checks should be performed considering the current status of an evaluated
    Object.

    ```